Merzasphor/MWSE/docs/source/types/tes3creature.md

 ### `isAttacked`

+*Read-only*.
 If true, the actor's attacked flag is set.

 **Returns**: